vinothrobinson/vinothrobinson/README.md

 My name is Vinoth Robinson and I am currently a 4th year student studying Computer Science at McMaster University!

 - 🔭 I’m currently looking for a full-time position!
-- 🌱 I’m currently working towards learning React!
+- 🌱 I’m currently working towards learning Node.js, Express, PostgreSQL, and Prisma!
 - 🤔 I’m currently interested in Front-End Development and Software Engineering positions
 - 📫 How to reach me: <a href = "mailto: vinothrobinson03@gmail.com">via my email</a>
 - 😄 Pronouns: He / Him